casecode/jsxr/README.md

-# jsxr (JSX Real) v1.2.0
+# jsxr (JSX Real)

-> JSX transform for rendering real DOM nodes without React.
-Written in ES6.
+jsxr is a transform for rendering real DOM nodes without React.
+It supports custom components and inline styles.
+Custom component variables must be PascalCase to work correctly with the Babel JSX transpiler.
+Inline styles should be camelCase (marginTop instead of margin-top).

 ## Installation